Promptus-Imperii/Promptus-Imperii.github.io/readme.md

     - The pages have been changed to suit the needs of the study association.
     - All tracking has been stripped out.
     - A signup page was added (see the backend project).
-- Tailwind with a few plug-ins (see tailwind.config.js)
 - Some build tools to build the [Tailwind CSS](https://tailwindcss.com/).
 - The hosting uses [Coolify](https://coolify.io/).